mbadry1/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

 - `a0 = x` (the input layer)
 - `a1` will represent the activation of the hidden neurons.
 - `a2` will represent the output layer.
-- We are talking about 2 layers NN.
+- When we talk about 2 layers NN.
 The input layer isn't counted.

 ### Computing a Neural Network's Output